-In this article, we’ll address customer churn rate in particular as the measure of the amount of customers that stop their interaction with a company.
-The churning customers might have been involved in a subscription type of service (think SaaS, cable and phone companies) or they are just repeat buyers that don’t have a fixed frequency (think e-commerce stores).
+In this article, we’ll address the customer churn rate in particular as the measure of the number of customers that stop their interaction with a company.
+The churning customers might have been involved in a subscription type of service (think SaaS, cable and phone companies) or they just repeat buyers that don’t have a fixed frequency (think e-commerce stores).

 SaaS churn rate formula & calculation